Skip to content

 Works with phone calls Limited

-HIPAA compliant Not specified
+HIPAA compliant Claimed

-Pay-as-you-go
+Pay-as-you-go pricing

-Pricing comparison
+Pricing breakdown

-For an interpreter working 40 hours/month:
+For an interpreter working 40 hours/month (estimate your costs):

 Interpreter No limits

-Ava Community 3hr limit
+Ava Community 3hr/mo cap

 Choose Ava if

-• You need captions for in-person conversations
+• You need ADA-compliant captions for workplace accommodations

 Choose Interpreter if

-• You need two-way translation between speakers
+• You need two-way translation between speakers in real time

-• You want pay-as-you-go without subscriptions
+• You want pay-as-you-go without subscriptions or sales calls

 The real question